 Calendly – Schedule Your Meetings in Just a Few Clicks

 Calendly lets you set your available time slots and allow clients to book a meeting with just a few clicks.
-Generating a special link, Calendly automatically slots the meeting into both you and your client’s calendars, after they select one of your available time slots.
-Calendly is an easy and affordable tool to use, offering both free and paid plans ranging from $8-12 per month.
+Generating a special link, Calendly automatically slots the meeting into both your and your client’s calendars after they select one of your available time slots.
+Calendly is an easy and affordable tool, offering free and paid monthly plans ranging from $8-12.

 Clara – Set Up Your Own Automated Meeting Flows

-Clara is a helpful tool for planning out meeting flows—that is, sequences of meetings and follow-ups.
+Clara is a helpful tool for planning out meeting flows—sequences of meetings and follow-ups.

 Assistant.to – Schedule Meetings With Just One Email